-2.18 The savings and funding strategies identified in Appendix 1 will enable continued investment of £0.250m in the Council's priorities as per the Council Plan 2022-2026 via the Borough Growth Fund.
+- 2.19 The savings and funding strategies identified in the table in paragraph 2.14 and in Appendix 4 will enable continued investment of £0.250m in the Council's priorities as per the Council Plan 2022-2026 via the Borough Growth Fund.
 The Borough Growth Fund will continue to be used to provide investment in initiatives, including Digital Delivery, that are forecast to generate on-going revenue savings through reducing the costs of service delivery or through the generation of additional income.
-The Council's Section 151 Officer will determine whether any proposed use of the fund complies with this guidance on a case by case basis.

-2.19 The 2024/25 Borough Growth Fund investment will be used in the following areas;-
+The Council's Section 151 Officer will determine whether any proposed use of the fund complies with this guidance on a case by case basis. - 2.20 The 2024/25 Borough Growth Fund investment will be used in the following areas: